(This article was originally published on the 27th of February 2018 and updated on the 24th of October 2019).

 If you are a responsible borrower, debt repayment is of paramount importance.
 This matter should be treated with urgency.
 There has to be a conscious effort to reduce your monthly debt commitment until all debt is settled.

-Nonetheless, your debt won’t simply go away.
+Nonetheless, your debt will not simply go away.
 Others even engage the services of professional counselors or the so-called ‘debt-relief’ experts.
-That might entail added costs which is something you’d like to avoid.
+That might entail added costs which is something you would like to avoid.

 The best way to contain the situation is to fix your financial dilemma on your own.
-With some smart planning and determined approach, your financial burden can be lessened and your monthly debt commitment reduced.
+With some smart planning and determined approach, your financial burden can be lessened, so as your monthly debt commitment.

 The hardest part of any debt reduction goal is knowing where to start.
-The timing is no longer a question because prompt attention is needed.
-If you’re firm on resolving the matter, follow these steps that can help you bring down your outstanding balances to manageable levels.
+Timing is no longer a question because prompt attention is needed.
+If you are firm on resolving the matter, follow these steps that can help you to bring down your outstanding balances to manageable levels.

 A good starting point is to ‘accurately’ evaluate your current debt situation.
-When you know the exact amount, type of debt, and schedule of payments, it would help you plan out better.
+When you know the exact amount, type of debt and schedule of payments, it would help you to plan out better.

-What appears insurmountable at first would be doable if you’re organized and systematic in dealing with your circumstance.
+What appears insurmountable at first would be doable if you are organised and systematic in dealing with your circumstance.
 You can seek the best alternatives to reduce your monthly debt commitments.

 After you have assessed your financial obligations, review your monthly budget.
-Do some financial exercise and list down ‘all’ your regular and recurring expenses.
+Do some financial exercise and list down all of your regular and recurring expenses.
 Do not leave out any expense that would have a material effect on your monthly budget.